-This document has been laid down to execute The Disclosure Policy of Bank Handlowy w Warszawie S.A. on capital adequacy, to meet the disclosure requirements of Resolution no. 6/2007 of the Commission for Banking Supervision of 13 March 2007 on detailed principles related to and the manner of publishing disclosures by banks with regard to qualitative and quantitative information regarding capital adequacy and the scope of information subject to disclosure, as well as of Directive 2006/48/EC of the European Parliament and of the Council of 14 June 2006 relating to the taking up and pursuit of the business of credit institutions.
+This document has been laid down to execute The Disclosure Policy of Bank Handlowy w Warszawie S.A. on capital adequacy, to meet the disclosure requirements of Resolution no. 385/2008 of the Polish Financial Supervision Authority (KNF)of 17 December 2008 on detailed principles related to and the manner of publishing disclosures by banks with regard to qualitative and quantitative information regarding capital adequacy and the scope of information subject to disclosure, as well as of Directive 2006/48/EC of the European Parliament and of the Council of 14 June 2006 relating to the taking up and pursuit of the business of credit institutions.

-The objective of the document is presenting to the third parties, especially customers of the Bank and financial market participants, the Bank's risk management strategy and processes, information on the capital structure, exposure to risk and capital adequacy, which enable thorough assessment of the Bank's financial stability, in order to make economic decisions as well as keeping market discipline.
-This document complements information included in Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the period ended 31 December 2008 and refers to it wherever it is relevant.
+The objective of the document is presenting to the third parties, especially customers of the Bank Handlowy w Warszawie S.A.
+Group (hereinafter referred to as: Group) and financial market participants, the Group's risk management strategy and processes, information on the capital structure, exposure to risk and capital adequacy, which enable thorough assessment of the Group's financial stability, in order to make economic decisions as well as keeping market discipline.
+This document complements information included in Annual Financial Statements of Bank Handlowy w Warszawie S.A.
+Group for the period ended 31 December 2009 and refers to it wherever it is relevant.

-Pursuant to the Resolution no. 6/2007 of the Commission for Banking Supervision of 13 March 2007 on detailed principles related to and the manner of publishing disclosures by banks with regard to qualitative and quantitative information regarding capital adequacy and the scope of information subject to disclosure, Bank publishes disclosures on capital adequacy on the basis of consolidated data as of 31 December 2008.
+Pursuant to the Resolution no. 385/2008 of the Polish Financial Supervision Authority of 17 December 2008 on detailed principles related to and the manner of publishing disclosures by banks with regard to qualitative and quantitative information regarding capital adequacy and the scope of information subject to disclosure, Bank publishes disclosures on capital adequacy on the basis of consolidated data as of 31 December 2009.

-When the disclosures required by the Resolution no. 6/2007 of the Commission for Banking Supervision are published in The Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. as at 31 December 2008, this document refers to the number of explanatory note, which discloses required information.
+When the disclosures required by the Resolution no. 385/2008 of the Polish Financial Supervision Authority are published in The Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. as at 31 December 2009, this document refers to the number of explanatory note, which discloses required information.